-Silky Dogwood is a plant of moist places, that grows from 3 to 10 feet high as a multi-stemmed shrub, not as a small tree.
+Pale Dogwood is a plant of moist places, that grows from 3 to 10 feet high as a multi-stemmed shrub, not as a small tree.
 Bark is reddish-purple on young thicker stems, turning brown with age.
 Twigs are grayish-green when new, then reddish-purple with silky hair and with buds that are hairy, pointed and appressed to the stem.
 The pith of older twigs is brown.
 Young reddish stems Branches may arch over to the ground where they are capable of rooting at the nodes.

-The leaves are opposite, entire, ovate to oval shape, 2 - 4 inches long, stalked, pale beneath, wedge shaped based and tapered to a point at the tip.
+The leaves are opposite, entire, narrowly elliptic, 2 - 4 inches long, stalked, pale beneath, wedge shaped based and tapered to a point at the tip.
 Secondary leaf veins curve toward the tip and are somewhat evenly spaced.
 Stalks have fine hair.

 The flowers are perfect, white, 4-part, 1/4 inch wide, with 4 white spreading lance-shaped petals, 4 stamens that arise alternate with the petals on long filaments with yellow anthers and a pistil with a single style that has a yellow-green knob-like tip.
 The green calyx is quite small.
 Flower stalks and the stalk of the cyme may have fine hair.

 Fruit: The fruit is a 1/3 inch diameter round drupe containing one stone seed that is 4 to 6 mm long, irregularly ridged with a pointed apex.
 Drupes are green initially and mature to a dark blue in late August.